Wilfred Rhodes: Australian tour, 1920–21

 As English cricket had not fully recovered from the effects of the war, the team which toured Australia was weak in bowling.
-Confronted by a far better Australian side than anyone had expected, England lost all five Test matches, an unprecedented result that Wisden regarded as a "disaster".
+Confronted by a far better Australian team than anyone had expected, England lost all five Test matches, an unprecedented result that Wisden regarded as a "disaster".
 Rhodes now played for Yorkshire as a middle-order batsman and front-line bowler but England's captain Douglas showed uncertainty whether to use Rhodes in this capacity, or to revert to his pre-war role as Hobbs's opening partner.
 Until the first Test Rhodes batted mainly down the order; after this he returned to opening the batting.
 On the tour Rhodes scored two centuries, one a double-century, totalling in all 730 runs in all first-class matches at an average of 38.42.
 Although a leading bowler in England in 1919 and 1920, Rhodes bowled infrequently and with limited success.
 After taking six for 39 against Victoria in helpful conditions, he rarely bowled, and took only 18 first-class wickets (averaging 26.61) on the tour.

 In the Tests, Rhodes scored 238 runs at an average of 23.80, with a highest score of 73 in the fourth Test.
 In the first Test, a score of 45 took him past 2,000 Test runs.
 As a bowler, Rhodes took four Test wickets in the series at an average of 61.25; his best figures were three for 61 in the third Test.
 Rhodes later said that Douglas was reluctant to use him, believing his bowling would be ineffective on Australian pitches.
 Wisden commented: "It must be said, however, that in a summer of continuous sunshine – remarkable even for Australia – the bowlers received no help."
 Nevertheless, much of Rhodes's tour, according to A. A. Thomson, "may be fairly regarded as failure."
 Tour manager and Yorkshire secretary Frederick Toone, with whom Rhodes had already had a disagreement during the 1920 season, apparently said that "Wilfred's finished", a remark later reported to Rhodes.